Voice Mail/Unified Communications Service - Faculty & Staff

 - Reach Me - automated assistant that allows call forwarding to three possible telephone numbers based on rules you set

 - In-Bound Faxing to Email - receive faxes through your office telephone number and retrieve them via your email box

 - Outbound Faxing via Desktop - from a Windows computer fax any document that can be printed

 - Voice Recognition - say names to forward voice mail messages rather than keying in extensions

 - Self Administration - ability to change many voice mail settings via a web portal

-- Emergency Broadcast Messaging - the Campus Emergency Notification System can make use of the system broadcast features of Aura Messaging to get a message to all NDSU mailboxes in a short period of time
+- Emergency Broadcast Messaging - the Campus Emergency Notification System (CENS) makes use of the system broadcast features of Aura Messaging to provide a message to all NDSU mailboxes in a short period of time

 Please contact your Telephone Administrator if you have recently started at NDSU or changed departments.
 He or she can work through the process of establishing your telephone number, long distance authorization code, voice mailbox configuration, and other features you may need.